Rig kicks off drilling ops offshore South Africa

 Colin Kinley, Co-founder and Chief Operating Officer of Eco Atlantic, commented: “Drilling Gazania-1 offers a significant opportunity to South Africa to open up the Orange Basin.
 A number of prior discoveries in the region are changing the understanding of this basin both in South Africa and Namibia where recent multi-billion-barrel discoveries have opened the gate to a new era of economic and resource opportunity.
 The Discovery at AJ-1 is extremely helpful in creating the opportunity on the Gazaina-1 well that we are confident that the decades of science will prove out.”

 Furthermore, pending discovery in the vertical section, the JV partners have the option to directionally drill a second sidetrack well from the main wellbore.
-Eco outlined that both the vertical well and the sidetrack optional well will be logged and then plugged back to the surface while the well will be sealed, plugged and the casing cut off below the surface.
-In addition, the firm underscored that no equipment will remain on the sea floor.
+Eco outlines that both the vertical well and the sidetrack optional well will be logged and then plugged back to the surface while the well will be sealed, plugged and the casing cut off below the surface.
+In addition, the firm underscores that no equipment will remain on the sea floor.

 “This well is being drilled to define the opportunity and the initial path in the basin.
 We are drilling this strictly as an exploration well.
 Once we have defined the resources here, South Africa and the JV partners will make its choices and we will determine the next stage of development,” underlined Kinley.